apache/sedona/docs/api/flink/Function.md

 If the given geometry is 3-dimensional, no change is performed on it.
 If the given geometry is empty, no change is performed on it.

+!!!Note
+    Example output is after calling ST_AsText() on returned geometry, which adds Z for in the WKT for 3D geometries

 Format: `ST_Force3D(geometry, zValue)`

 Since: `1.4.1`